Chef Naoki Shares His KnivesSeptember 15, 2019

 Usuba knives are very sharp and are used to precisely chop up a variety of vegetables with ease.

 You can see Chef Naoki’s talent and passion for his craft in all of his dishes.
-Enjoy his hospitality and workmanship at Naoki Sushi.
+Join us in the dining room or at the sushi bar by making your reservation here.